Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/deadlines.md

 ## Project Deadlines
 Project videos are due starting Week 2 and continue until Week 10.
 We will be using Flipgrid for this.
 * <a href="https://flipgrid.com/anderson8541">https://flipgrid.com/anderson8541</a>

+## Other Deadlines
+Introductions on Flipgrid
+* Completed in class on our first day - https://flipgrid.com/55ae9058

+More will be announced here.